-- 2. Connect the charging cable to the EV. - 3.
-If the charging station gives a yellow blinking light indication, authorization is necessary.
-Do one of the steps that follow:

-Either hold one of the RFID tags against the RFID reader area on the charging station.
+- 1. Connect the charging cable to the EV. - 2.
+If the charging stations gives a yellow blinking light indication, authorization is necessary.
+Do one of the steps that follow: - Either hold one of the RFID tags against the RFID reader area on the charging station

-b.
-Or log on to the GARO Connect app and choose Charge and use (A).
-Choose location (B) and charging station (C).
+OR log on to the GARO Connect app and choose Charge and use.
+Choose location and charging station.
 Swipe or press to start.